avanzosc/odoo-addons/analytic_usability/README.rst

 * If the amount of the line is lower than 0 mark it as cost else mark it as revenue
+* Link analytic lines to invoices.

+You can configure in Invoicing Setting if you see in list view only the invoice or invoice's data, such as invoice number, invoice reference and invoice partner.

 **Table of contents**